 Dry Eyes & Contacts

-These contact lenses have a unique ultra-smooth surface technology that creates a protective surface layer of moisture that resists deposits better than other contact lenses for consistent comfort from day one to day 30.
-AIR OPTIX® AQUA are high oxygen transmissible lenses, making them ideal for wearers that keep contacts in for an extended period of time.
-AIR OPTIX AQUA contact lenses provide clear vision and consistent comfort, a protective layer of moisture at the surface that resists deposits all month long and up to five times more oxygen than traditional soft contact lenses for white, healthy-looking eyes.
+These contact lenses have a unique, ultra-smooth surface technology that creates a protective layer of moisture that resists deposits better than other contact lenses for consistent comfort from day one to day 30.
+AIR OPTIX AQUA are high-oxygen-transmissible lenses, making them ideal for wearers who keep contacts in for an extended period of time.
+AIR OPTIX AQUA contact lenses provide clear vision and consistent comfort, a protective layer of moisture at the surface that resists deposits all month long, and up to five times more oxygen than traditional soft contact lenses for white, healthy-looking eyes.